Date: 21 Feb 1946

 His landlady said that when she last saw him on the Tuesday, he had told her that he had not been feeling well and was going to go home for a few days.

 The police constable that saw his body said that there was no sign of a struggle.
 He said that the revolver was at his feet and there was a bullet wound through his chest.
-He said that the revolver was a six-chambered US Army Service weapon dated 1917 and that when he found it had three bullets in it, one of which had been discharged.
+He said that the revolver was a six-chambered US Army Service weapon dated 1917 and that when he found it, it had three bullets in it, one of which had been discharged.

 The police constable said that no one in the vicinity heard the shot fired but noted that the nearest occupied house was about 200 yards away.

 The doctor that carried out his post-mortem said that the bullet had entered through the left side of his chest and had passed completely through his heart.
-He said that his cause of dead was a bullet passing through his heart and that the shot had been fired at very close range, judging from the character of the wound and the scorching of his coat.
-He said that when he first examined his body at about 8.30pm on the Thursday 27 February 1946, he thought that he had been dead for about 12 hours.
+He said that his cause of death was a bullet passing through his heart and that the shot had been fired at very close range, judging from the character of the wound and the scorching of his coat.
+He said that when he first examined his body at about 8.30pm on Thursday 27 February 1946, he thought that he had been dead for about 12 hours.

 The departmental manager at Messrs Clemesha Bros and Birch Ltd said that Ernest Kenneth, who had been appointed as his assistant, had complained a week before his death of hurting himself whilst jumping over a fence and said that he thought that it was a combination of his housing problem, being away from his wife and child, and him then hurting himself that had troubled his mind.